 You should make your best effort to get to your correct polling place by 7:30pm Election Day.
-Beginning in 2014, by law, out of precinct Provisional Ballots will not be counted.
-However, any voter, regardless of the reason, may vote a Provisional Ballot if they wish to do so.
+By law, out of precinct Provisional Ballots shall not be considered by the Board for approval.
+Any voter, however, regardless of the reason, may vote a Provisional Ballot if they wish to do so.

 After the precinct official has called the Board of Elections office and we are still unable to locate your registration information, you may vote a Provisional Ballot.
 Wednesday and Thursday after the election are the days on which we research/look for registrations for those persons voting Provisional Ballots.
 Provisional Ballots are counted and added to the official totals on Tuesday following the election during Canvass by the Board of Elections.
 Also, prior to the election, you may check on-line (www.ncsbe.gov) to verify your registration.